deniskyashif/blog/content/posts/2020-01-08-csharp-channels-part-3.md

 ---
 title: "C# Channels - Async Data Pipelines"
 date: 2019-12-23T08:42:15+02:00
-draft: true
+draft: false
 url: "csharp-channels-part-3"
 tags: ["software-design", "csharp", "concurrency", "dotnet"]
 summary: "How to implement an \"assembly line\" concurrency model using channels."
 images:
-- "/images/posts/csharp-channels-part3/featured-image.png"
+- "/images/posts/2020-01-08-csharp-channels-part3/featured-image.png"
 ---

 In this article, we'll learn how to efficiently process data in a non-blocking way using the pipeline pattern.
 We'll construct composable and testable pipelines using C#'s channels, and see how to perform cancellation and deal with errors.
 If you're new to the concept of channels in C#, I suggest checking out [part 1](/c-sharp-channels-part-1) and [part 2](/c-sharp-channels-part-2) of the series first.

 ## Pipelines

-A pipeline is a concurrency model that consists of a sequence of stages.
+A pipeline is a concurrency model where a job is handled through several processing stages.
 Each stage performs a part of the full job and when it's done, it forwards it to the next stage.
 It also runs in a separate thread and **shares no state** with the other stages.

 <img src="/images/posts/2020-01-08-csharp-channels-part3/pipeline.png" />